gbelbe/devops_notes/k8sio.md

     Minikube is a lightweight k8s implementation that starts a VM on your machine and deploys a simple cluster on only one node.

+    A node is a worker machine (either virtual or physical).
+Each node is managed by the master.
+A node can have multiple pods.
+The master automatically handle scheduling pods across nodes in the cluster.

 2. K8s Deployments: